readium/readium-css/prototype/src/ReadMe.md

 ## Introduction

-You’ll find Readium CSS modules (stylesheets) in the `src` folder, a basic demo to test it using the console in the `demo` folder, and extended documentation in the `docs` folder.

 The following sections explain how Readium CSS basically works at the moment.
+Extended documentation is available in the `docs` folder.

 Please feel free to file issues if you have any.

 ## How To